marcduda/sequence_classification/servier_package/README.md

   The data is preprocessed and then split between a train and a validation subset then we use a upsampling algorithm (here SMOTE) to upsample the minority class because the training data has much more examples of the class 1 than the class 0.
 A neural network having an LSTM layer is then trained on this data.
 We capture the loss and accuracy at each epoch on the training and validation data.

   Improvements on train command:
-  - Test different methods for the imbalance class problem like other imputation methods, or using weights for example so the model pays more attention to the minority class.
+  - Test different methods for the imbalance class problem like other imputation methods, or use weights so the model pays more attention to the minority class.
-  - add arguments to make the training more flexible.
+  - Add arguments to make the training more flexible.
-  - add a subset in the split (train/validation and test) to be sure that we don't overtune our model to improve the performances on the validation set.
+  - Add a subset in the split (train/validation and test) to be sure that we don't overtune our model to improve the performances on the validation set.
-  - add a hyperparameter search.
+  - Add a hyperparameter search.
-  - add an early stop to prevent the model from overfitting.
+  - Add an early stop to prevent the model from overfitting.
-  -  plot curves to better understand what's going on.
+  - Plot curves for the loss and accuracy during the training to better understand what's going on.

 ## Evaluate
 Expected arguments:
-- a csv file containing the data to evaluate the model (in csv format and containing at least the columns P1 and smiles)
+- A csv file containing the data to evaluate the model (in csv format and containing at least the columns P1 and smiles).
-- a path to a trained model
+- A path to a trained model.
-- an option (`Model_1` or `Model_2`) specifying which type of preprocessing to do.
+- An option (`Model_1` or `Model_2`) specifying which type of preprocessing to do.
 It has to be the same that was used in the trained model.

-The data is processed and then evaluated and a bunch of metrics are plotted.
+The data is processed and then evaluated and a bunch of metrics are printed.

 Improvements:
-- compute other metrics (true positive, true negative, false positive and false negative).
+- Compute other metrics (true positive, true negative, false positive and false negative or f1) to have a clearer picture of the performances of the model.

 ## Predict
 Expected arguments:
-- a csv file containing the data to evaluate the model (in csv format and containing at least the column smiles)
+- A csv file containing the data to evaluate the model (in csv format and containing at least the column smiles)
-- a path to a trained model
+- A path to a trained model
-- an option (`Model_1` or `Model_2`) specifying which type of preprocessing to do.
+- An option (`Model_1` or `Model_2`) specifying which type of preprocessing to do.
 It has to be the same that was used in the trained model.

 The data is processed either with the `Model_1` or the `Model_2` method and then we predict the output on the processed data.